-For the Bay area, reorganisation is an opportunity to enhance alignment of key public sector partners around a common geography and population.
-This would be particularly valuable in relation to alignment of local authority and local heath services where integration and population heath management is a policy priority and we already work together.
+For the Bay area reorganisation is an opportunity to enhance alignment of key public sector partners around a common geography and population.
+This would be particularly valuable in relation to alignment of local authority and local heath services where integration and population heath management is a policy priority ad we already work together.

-Police, Fire and Rescue and the LEPs are all based on county boundaries but we see no reason why arrangements could not be resolved to cover a different footprint.
+Police, Fire and Rescue and the LEPs are all based on county boundaries but we see no reason why arrangements could not be resolved to cover a new footprint.
+Enlargement of each would also enhance their viability.

 The Morecambe Bay Partnership is another example of our established co-operation on environmental and heritage issues.

 Aligning administrative boundaries can be convenient but there are also strengths in considering functional economic market areas, travel to work areas and broad rental market areas.

 Many current 'county services' in Cumbria are in practice organised around operational areas within the county, where services to Barrow and South Lakeland are combined.
 A unitary solution offers the potential to align strategy with operational reality.